falble/assignment_2019_technology-risk-governance/README.md

 The paper should cover this main points:
 - Description of the company/system of interest and of the event, based on publicly available documentation
 - Model-based in-depth analysis of the accident by applying the most appropriate technique, considering both technical and organizational factors
-- Critical discussionof the appropriateness of the implemented countermeasures, and generalization of the lesson learned to improve safety performance in the specific industry
+- Critical discussion of the appropriateness of the implemented countermeasures, and generalization of the lesson learned to improve safety performance in the specific industry